rionshin/HomeKitInfluxGrafana/README.md

 `and for file select the Variable for Combined text`

 * execute the shortcit and check your Influxlogs in Portainer - InfluxDB - Logs.
-They should looks like with code 204 any other code is error:
+They should looks like code below, code 204 mean POST was ok,  any other code is error:

 ` [httpd] 192.168.1.1,192.168.1.44 - homekit [11/Oct/2022:15:26:28 +0000] "POST /write?db=Homekit&p=%5BREDACTED%5D&u=homekit HTTP/1.0" 204 0 "-" "BackgroundShortcutRunner/1184.1 CFNetwork/1391.3 Darwin/22.0.0" 13c3524c-4979-11ed-9ce4-0242ac180002 4670 `

 ### You can find a video of the setup to easily understand it. : ShortcutSetupHomekit.mp4 in the repo

+We can use the same approach to log Lights and Switches statuses.

+The trick here is that Get content of Device - Power state - may return different values, Some devices return 1/0, some Yes/No.
+And Homekit shortcut is not clever enough to set it all as boolean so you need to decide on approach:
+* Do you want to convert it to 1/0 or Yes/No => I selected to use 1/0

 # To be continued....